 4. SIGNALS MADE ASHORE

-4.1 There will be no Flag Signals Ashore, all signals will be made VHF Channel 77 and the ‘Whats App’.
+4.1 There will be no Flag Signals Ashore, all signals will be made VHF Channel 77 and the ‘Whats App’ Groups.

 5. BRIEFING AND SCHEDULE OF RACES

 5.1 There will be a briefing by Radio (VHF Channel 77) before the first race each day.
 This briefing will be broadcast approximately 30 minutes before the first warning signal is displayed.
 It is important that all competitors listen to information provided.
 Failure to receive this broadcast will not be grounds for redress.
 This changes rule 62.1(a).